apache/cordova-app-hello-world/README.md

 ### Installing from Github

-If you already have Cordova setup and want to install this application from the Github repository, rather than form NPM use
+To install this template from the GitHub repository instead of NPM, use:

    cordova create MY_INSTALL_PATH/cordova-app-hello-world --template=https://github.com/apache/cordova-app-hello-world